RosemaryOjwang/myblogsite/README.md

 ## Description
-_A simple blog application that allows users to navigate through all publisg=hed posts and read single posts._
+_A simple blog application that allows users to navigate through all published posts and read single posts._

 ## Technologies Used
 * Django